-Jessica won her first beauty contest as a teenager.
-She was quickly discovered.
-Her name was changed to Candy Jones and she became a successful model, pin-up girl and toured with the USO during World War II where she met Gilbert Jensen, the man who would later become her CIA tormentor.
+Jessica won her first beauty contest as a teenager and was quickly discovered.
+Her name was changed to Candy Jones, and she became a successful model, pin-up girl and toured with the USO during World War II where she met Gilbert Jensen, the man who would later become her CIA tormentor.

 After a failed marriage and debt troubles, Candy opened a modeling school.
-She married her second husband in 1972.
-His name was John Nebel, aka Long John Nebel, a well-known and popular radio personality who pioneered the long paranormal-focused radio shows that later became the standard fare of radio hosts like Art Bell.
+She married her second husband, John Nebel, in 1972.
+Also known as Long John Nebel, he was a well-known and popular radio personality who pioneered the long paranormal-focused radio shows that later became the standard fare of radio hosts like Art Bell.

 Shortly after their marriage, Nebel began to notice Candy would sometimes seem to be a completely different person and almost appear to be in a trance.
 He had been interested in hypnosis and started to conduct sessions on her at first to help her combat insomnia.
-But what was revealed in these sessions shocked him.
-He found out that Candy had been subjected to experiments in hypnosis in which a separate personality had been created, named after her childhood imaginary friend Arlene.
-This personality was used as a courier for the CIA.
-It would be activated by a telephone cue and Candy would do a pre-programmed task when she heard this cue and not remember the event after.
+What was revealed in these sessions shocked him.
+He found out that Candy had been subjected to experiments in hypnosis in which a separate personality had been created.
+Named after her childhood imaginary friend, Arlene, this personality was used as a courier for the CIA.
+It would be activated by a telephone cue and Candy would do a pre-programmed task when she heard this cue.
+She didn't remember the event after.